flynnbr11/QMLA/docs/glossary.rst

         The target system, i.e. underlying model.
         In simulation, this is used to generate the expectation values against which likelihood estimation occurs.
-        In experiments, this is unknown.
+        In experiments, the form of the system is unknown, but data obtained from experiments are used in the likelihood estimation instead.

     True Model
         .. seealso:: :term:`System`